dmbarbour/awelon/AboutABC.md

 If an ABC system doesn't understand an annotation, it should ignore it rather than raise an error.
 If part of an ABC processing pipeline, it should pass the annotation on unchanged since it might be meaningful in a later stage.

+### Data is represented by Code

+Data serialization in Awelon systems is modeled by a stream of ABC code that reconstructs the data.
+E.g. a pair `(42,108)` might be serialized to `#108#42lc`.
+In general, this is similar to the quotation operator.

+Representing data as code has nice advantages for simplicity, self-validation, optimization, reuse, and laziness or procedural generation.
+Addending such code is equivalent to editing or transforming the value.
+Lenses and views are readily applied.

+For connectivity between Awelon project systems, data will uniformly be serialized in this manner.
+Additionally, a communication context - a value that belongs to the connection - will be maintained at each endpoint, enabling more optimal communication by storing some reusable macros or templates.

 ### Capabilities Under-the-Hood

-Capability text can be generated lazily, when it is actually observed via serialization or reflective capability.
-In practice, many capabilities will never be observed, and thus the capability text never needs be generated.
-Capability invocations can essentially be replaced by object pointers.
+Capability text can be generated lazily, when the capability is serialized to the network.
+In practice, most capabilities will never be serialized, and thus the capability text never needs be generated.
+Under the hood, capabilities can be opaque object pointers.

-ABC can potentially distribute many capabilities by partial evaluation at compile-time.
-The indirection through a block can potentially be removed, the capability code inlined.
+### Executive Capabilities for Partial Failure

+ABC does not have any operators to catch runtime errors.
+This must is fulfilled by use of 'executive' capabilities, which operate similar to `$` but also admit the possibility of runtime failure - similar to like:

+        {exec} :: [x→x']*(x*e) → (x+x')*e

+Executives are secured to resist 'defensive programming' strategies in-the-small which should be left to higher architectural layers.
+Developers can control which subprograms might operate in degraded form.

-### Tail Call Elimination and Inlining
+### Tail Call Elimination

-ABC can be implemented using a stack machine.
-Each frame on the stack would correspond to a block application, with `$` or `?`, which hides away part or the value and operates on the rest.

-There are many cases where we can easily inline code, e.g. if a block is applied by the pattern `vr$c`.
-Inlining code can be a powerful technique for performance optimizations.
-Similarly, there are many cases were we might be able to reduce the stack size, e.g. if a block ends with `$]` or `$c]`, effectively achieving [tail call elimination](http://en.wikipedia.org/wiki/Tail_call).

-An ABC implementation is not required to optimize tail calls, but it is encouraged.
+ABC might be implemented on a stack machine to handle blocks.
+In that case, [tail call elimination](http://en.wikipedia.org/wiki/Tail_call) is recommended unless stack size is statically bounded.
+If an applied block ends in `$]` or `$c]`, this is a likely candidate for tail-call elimination.
+Similarly, ABC has something like an inlining operation: `vr$c`.

 ### Linear Implementation or Garbage Collection